New Star Wars plan: Pentagon rushes to counter threats in orbit

 “The United States has long been repeatedly hyping up China as a ‘threat in outer space’ to smear and attack China,” said a Chinese government statement issued this year, calling this effort “only an excuse for the U.S. to expand its forces in outer space and maintain military hegemony.”

-In pushing back against U.S. claims, Russia and China unsuccessfully urged the United Nations Security Council last month to “prevent for all time the placement of weapons in outer space.”
+In pushing back against U.S. claims, Russia and China unsuccessfully urged the United Nations Security Council last month to “to prevent for all time the placement of weapons in outer space.”

 John Plumb, assistant secretary of defense for space policy, called the Russian and Chinese proposal — made after the United States pushed for a resolution reiterating that nuclear weapons should not be deployed in space — impossible to verify and enforce and “hypocritical because both Russia and China are deploying weapons.”